 Here’s what they say:

-“Volunteering with the patients at St. Mary’s has changed my life.
+“Volunteering with the patients has changed my life.
 I graduated this year in Engineering.
-Because of my experience volunteering here, I have applied for Med School and have been accepted.
-I one day hope to return to work at St. Mary’s of the Lake.”
+Because of my experience volunteering, I have applied for Med School and have been accepted.
+I one day hope to return to work for Providence Care.”

-“I enjoy talking with my patients, it is so rewarding knowing I can make them smile.”
+“I enjoy talking with patients; it is so rewarding knowing I can make them smile.”

 “I was playing the fiddle for a patient last year, when he suddenly began to sob.
 I stopped playing but he explained that his grandfather used to play for him when he was ill and he urged me to continue.
 This experience has actually been one of many which has inspired me to pursue a career in medicine.”

-“My husband was a patient here at St Mary’s of the Lake Hospital.
+“My husband was a patient with Providence Care.
 I was so impressed with the care he received, I wanted to give back to the hospital to help others.”